Mustard Seed Family Mentors

 This is not a new video series, textbook, outreach program, or scripture study.
 You will continue your current work with better results.

-The Mustard Seed Family Mentors process is an approach to serving families that helps them bond more deeply, avoid crisis, or bounce back faster.
-Over 10,000 research studies support that this approach will reduce violence and increase wellbeing for the whole family.
+The Mustard Seed Family Mentors process will introduce an approach to serving families that helps them bond more deeply, avoid crisis, or bounce back faster.
+Consider it like Parenting First Aid.
+Over 10,000 research studies support that increasing these protective factors will reduce violence and increase wellbeing for the whole family.

 - Train and certify staff and volunteers of local religious congregations as Mustard Seed Family Mentors